ubccr/xdmod/docs/databases.md

     $ acl-config
     $ acl-import

-**NOTE**: If you are installed the source tarball update your `PATH` to include the Open XDMoD `bin` directory before running these commands.
+**NOTE**: If you installed the source tarball update your `PATH` to include the Open XDMoD `bin` directory before running these commands.

 ### moddb